Paraphrasing vs. Summarizing

 Manual summarizing – involves condensing a work without any digital intervention.
 It is solely dependent on the skill of the writer.

-For manual summarizing, the fundamental thing is the grasp of original work.
+For manual summarizing, the fundamental thing is the grasp of the original work.

 Digital summarizing – using an online summarizer to your advantage.
 These AI-based tools are adept at finding the key points of a subject.
 By using this method, you can get your desired summary in a matter of seconds.

 The tools also provide you with multiple summarizing percentages.
-They can summarize content from 10 to 50%, depending upon the tool of choice.
+They can summarize content from 10 to 50%, depending on the tool of choice.

 This is how an efficient online summarizer works: